"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Pregnancy Category D

-Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
+Use of drugs that act on the RAS during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
-When pregnancy is detected, discontinue Lotrel as soon as possible [see Use In Specific Populations].
+When pregnancy is detected, discontinue Lotrel as soon as possible [see Use in Specific Populations].

-Rarely, ACE inhibitors have been associated with a syndrome that starts with cholestatic jaundice and progresses to fulminant hepatic necrosis and, sometimes, death.
-The mechanism of this syndrome is not understood.
-Patients receiving ACE inhibitors who develop jaundice or marked elevations of hepatic enzymes should discontinue the ACE inhibitor and receive appropriate medical follow-up.
+There have been rare reports of predominantly cholestatic hepatitis and isolated cases of acute liver failure, some of them fatal, in patients on ACE inhibitors.
+The mechanism is not understood.
+Patients receiving ACE inhibitors who develop jaundice or marked elevation of hepatic enzymes should discontinue the ACE inhibitor and be kept under medical surveillance.

 Impaired Renal Function